miguelcarrasco/POJOs2CSV/README.md

 Limitations
 -----------
-* Currently it doesn't work with inheritance, i.e. if the type of objects in your collections extends from another class, the generated CSV String will not include the superclass fields (In future versions this will be supported).
+* Currently it doesn't work with inheritance, i.e. if the type of objects in your collections extends from another class, the generated CSV String will not include the superclass fields (In future versions it will be supported).

 Author
 ------